Honorary Research Fellow, History at the University of Strathclyde

 Lecturer in History at the University of Strathclyde

 Much of Lucas' research has focused on the social, scientific and medical history of the United States and Canada during the 19th and 20th centuries.
-He is particularly interested in themes of gender and class as they relate to pharmaceuticals, recreational drugs, and public health and he hopes to understand the relationship among medico-scientific research, health activists groups and social justice in the medical marketplace.
 In 2014, he published a monograph called Conservatism, Consumer Choice, and the FDA during the Reagan Era: A Prescription for Scandal, which examined the politicisation of pharmaceutical regulation in the 1970s-1980s and was awarded the 2015 British Association for American Studies Arthur Miller Centre First Book Prize.
 He is currently working on a new monograph for McGill-Queen's University Press and it is tentatively called Contested Medicines: From Radical Drugs to Big Pharma.
+He is the Co-Editor in Chief of Social History of Alcohol and Drugs.

 Research Associate at the University of Strathclyde